Project Redwood: Proof PM did plan to scrap new HS2 line

 But Keir Starmer told the Financial Times the party “remains committed” to the high-speed rail project in the north, and shadow transport secretary Louise Haigh said it was “committed to delivering HS2 in full and maximising its economic benefits”.

+Labour shadow minister Nick Thomas-Symonds went further, however, telling BBC Radio 4’s PM programme that Labour will build HS2 to Leeds as well as Manchester – the eastern leg scrapped in 2021.
+“It’s both to Manchester and indeed the eastern leg... to Leeds.”

-Ms Haigh claimed that HS2 would provide a slower journey between London and Birmingham than current services if the northern leg – and a link between Old Oak Common and Euston in central London – was slashed.
+In the Commons, Ms Haigh claimed that HS2 would provide a slower journey between London and Birmingham than current services if the northern leg – and a link between Old Oak Common and Euston in central London – was slashed.

-“What started out as a modern infrastructure plan left by the last Labour government … after 13 years of Tory incompetence, waste and broken promises will have turned into a humiliating Conservative failure – a great rail betrayal,” she told the Commons.
+“What started out as a modern infrastructure plan left by the last Labour government … after 13 years of Tory incompetence, waste and broken promises will have turned into a humiliating Conservative failure – a great rail betrayal,” she said.

 Tory transport minister Richard Holden would not confirm whether HS2 would run to Manchester or not, and attacked Labour instead.
 “You can’t trust a word they say on transport spending,” he said.